Cognitive Block

 Five Categories of Rigid Rules

-• Quantity rules: "Good writing happens quickly"
+• Speed rules: "Good writing comes fast"

 The Fix

-• Identify most limiting belief
+• Find the most limiting belief

-• Research how efficient writers actually work
+• Look at how skilled writers actually work

 Fix #5: Separate Drafting and Editing Sessions